-STEP 3 Select "Pair Audio Players (Pair audio player)" using a voice command or step .
+STEP 3 Select "Pair Audio Players (Pair audio player)" using a voice a.
+Select "Record Name" using $\frac{1}{2}$ , and say the name to be registered.

-Register a portable player name by either of the following methods:
+STEP 4 Register a portable player name by either of the following methods:

-- a.
-Select "Record Name" using , and say the name to be registered. - b.
+b.
 Press the talk switch and say the name to be registered.